VoronDesign/VoronUsers/printer_mods/xenon2008/Wago-Klicky_compatible_Purge_Bucket_Voron250/README.md

     Bucket on the right Bed Profile
 ***Please do not forget to adjust the Z endstop position and the position of the purge bucket in the config !!!***

+***Note:***
+This is one of my first Fusion 360 "Mods"and also my first Github Upload.
+So please forgive me for any beginner mistakes.
+Also my English skills are not the best, and I hope everyone understands what I'm talking about ;)

 *And since pictures say more than 1000 words, I have uploaded pictures for Illustration:*

 ![enter image description here](images/IMG_20210928_210536.jpg)
 ![enter image description here](images/IMG_20210928_210542.jpg)
 ![enter image description here](images/IMG_20210928_210626.jpg)